-was founded in September of 1981 and operated out of the old Windsor Regional High School on Wentworth Road as part of the continuing education program.
-As the club grew and our program began to expand we felt we needed a more permanent and stable location.
-By 1987, we had added childrens classes and would require additional training time to meet these needs.
+was founded by David Griffin in September of 1981 and operated out of the old Windsor Regional High School on Wentworth Road as part of the continuing education program.
+As the club grew, the program began to expand.

-In July of 1988 we purchased the old Mapleton Hall in Three Mile plains.
+In July of 1988, David and Theresa Griffin purchased the old Mapleton Hall in Three Mile plains.
 At the time, the building was unoccupied and had not been used for several years.
 The building had been neglected and its condition had deteriorated significantly.
-There were several places where the roof had collapsed and portions of the structure had begun to show the effects of prolonged exposure to the elements.
-In addition, the foundation was cracked in several places and it was feared that if not repaired immediately, the building might collapse.
+There were several places where the roof had collapsed, and portions of the structure had begun to show the effects of prolonged exposure to the elements.
+In addition, the foundation was cracked in several places, and it was feared that if not repaired immediately, the building might collapse.
 The students and parents worked tirelessly for the remainder of the summer and well into the fall repairing and bringing the old building back to life.
-We managed to resume classes in September of 1988 however there was still much work to be done.
-With the most pressing and immediate projects completed we continued working and renovating over the next few years tackling items on an as needed basis when the money was available.
+Classes resumed in September of 1988 however there was still much work to be done.
+With the most pressing and immediate projects completed, work and renovation continued over the next few years with items being tackled on an as-needed basis, when the money was available.

 The Windsor Karate Club is the oldest Martial Arts School in Hants County.
-All Instructors are well trained experienced black belts.
+David Griffin retired as head instructor in January of 2022 and left the club to a dedicated group of his senior students.
+All instructors are well trained and experienced black belts.
 Many of our students have competed Provincially, Regionally and Nationally and some have gone on to represent Canada at international events.